-Remove the spark plug wire.
-This prevents the mower from starting.
+Remove the spark plug wire – prevents the mower starts.

-Remove and clean the air filter and filter housing.
-Clean it using soapy water and when dry smear some engine oil over the surface of the foam this helps trap dirt.
+Remove – Remove and clean the air filter and filter housing – Clean it using soapy water and when dry smear some engine oil over the surface of the foam this helps trap dirt.

-Remove these two bolts.
-They hold the fuel tank to the engine.
+Remove tank bolts – They hold the fuel tank to the engine.

-With fuel tank bolts removed pull tank unit straight out gently and remove the governor control link.
+With fuel tank bolts removed – pull the tank unit straight out gently and remove the governor control link.

-Remove all screws from carburetor and set aside.
+Remove – Remove carb screws from carburetor and set aside.